 Many people promise to be faithful, but in fact sometimes are not.
 If everyone had only one sex partner, most infections spread through sex would not exist.
 They would die out in one generation because they would not be passed to more than one person.
-The fact that these diseases are common, and have been common for Figure 31: Network diagram about STIs thousands of years, shows that people are not always as faithful as they intend to be, or as they say they are.
+The fact that these FIGURE 32: Network diagram about STIs diseases are common, and have been common for thousands of years, shows that people are not always as faithful as they intend to be, or as they say they are.
 Be romantic, but be realistic too.
 Smart people use condoms for a number of reasons.

-Discuss the following issues with your classmates:
+Write answers these questions in your notebook:

-Do you think people should put limits to having sex?
+- 1. Do you think people should put limits to having sex?
 What kind of limits should they be?
 Social?
 Legal?
-Physical?
+Physical? - 2.
 Do you think there are rights to have sex?
-What are those rights?
+What are those rights? - 3.
 Should people over or under some age not be legally allowed to have sex?
-If so, what ages?
+If so, what ages? - 4.
 Should rights or limits relating to sex be the same for men and women?

+7.7 Sex and Violence

 Most people who marry want to have children and start a family, which is one reason to have sex.
 We all know that people have sex for other reasons too, especially just to be happy together.
 Partners who respect and love each other can show and feel their love and respect by their sexual behaviour.
 However, there are some times when sex is a problem.
-The next section is about some of those problems.
+This section is about some of those problems.